alexch/codelikethis/public/lessons/server_side_javascript/blog.md

     } else {
       response.redirect('/articles');
     }
-  })
+  });
 }
 ```

 ## Notes:

-* it is tempting to pass "params" directly in to the database, but it's best to have a separate processing step

-* this lets your application handle security and data integrity issues, including:
+* it is tempting to pass "params" directly in to the database layer from the route, but it's best to have a separate processing step that lets your application handle security and data integrity issues, including:

+  * escaping
+  * normalizing
-  * normalize
+  * validating
-  * validate
+  * anonymizing
-  * anonymize
+  * logging

 # Search